homothetyhk/RandomizerCore/docs/articles/safe_naming.md

-The following symbols are safe to include in logic:
+The following symbols are safe to include in logic (this list may not be exhaustive):
+- Alphanumeric characters
 - Underscore `_`
 - Hyphen `-`
 - Square brackets `[` and `]`